 About Chagrin Valley School

-Chagrin Valley School is held at the farm full-time Monday through Friday, September through May.
-The school is for ages 5 through 19 years old & our outdoor preschool is for ages 3-5 and has continuous open enrollment (depending on availability).
-Part-time attendance is also an option for 3 or 4 days a week.
+Chagrin Valley School is for ages 5-18 years old and is held at the farm full-time Monday through Friday, September through May.
+The outdoor nature preschool is for ages 3-5 and is four days a week, Monday-Thursday.
+Both have continuous open enrollment depending on availability.
+Part-time attendance is also an option for the school for 3 or 4 days a week.
 Our school offers: